Hepatitis D: Life cycle

-Like hepatitis B, HDV gains entry into liver cells via the NTCP bile transporter.
+Like hepatitis B, HDV gains entry into liver cells via the sodium taurocholate cotransporting polypeptide (NTCP) bile transporter.
 HDV recognizes its receptor via the N-terminal domain of the large hepatitis B surface antigen, HBsAg.
 Mapping by mutagenesis of this domain has shown that amino acid residues 9–15 make up the receptor-binding site.
-After entering the hepatocyte, the virus is uncoated and the nucleocapsid translocated to the nucleus due to a signal in HDAg Since the HDV genome does not code for an RNA polymerase to replicate the virus' genome, the virus makes use of the host cellular RNA polymerases.
+After entering the hepatocyte, the virus is uncoated and the nucleocapsid translocated to the nucleus due to a signal in HDAg.
+Since the HDV genome does not code for an RNA polymerase to replicate the virus' genome, the virus makes use of the host cellular RNA polymerases.
 Initially thought to use just RNA polymerase II, now RNA polymerases I and III have also been shown to be involved in HDV replication.

 Normally RNA polymerase II utilizes DNA as a template and produces mRNA.
 Consequently, if HDV indeed utilizes RNA polymerase II during replication, it would be the only known animal pathogen capable of using a DNA-dependent polymerase as an RNA-dependent polymerase.

 The RNA polymerases treat the RNA genome as double-stranded DNA due to the folded rod-like structure it is in.
 Three forms of RNA are made; circular genomic RNA, circular complementary antigenomic RNA, and a linear polyadenylated antigenomic RNA, which is the mRNA containing the open reading frame for the HDAg.
 Synthesis of antigenomic RNA occurs in the nucleolus, mediated by RNA polymerase I, whereas synthesis of genomic RNA takes place in the nucleoplasm, mediated by RNA polymerase II.
 HDV RNA is synthesized first as linear RNA that contains many copies of the genome.
 The genomic and antigenomic RNA contain a sequence of 85 nucleotides, the hepatitis delta virus ribozyme, that acts as a ribozyme, which self-cleaves the linear RNA into monomers.
 These monomers are then ligated to form circular RNA.